zhengjunyao-work/arc24/docs/modeling/Iteration_07_training_data.md

 - [ ] Unify training scripts
 - [ ] Iterable for data augmentation will be much better
 - [ ] Load the state of the optimizer when fine-tuning in multiple stages? https://chatgpt.com/c/ce6a4f9c-7a50-4c19-a6f3-83793fe6a11d
+- [ ] There might be room for improvement if using a generator instead of a fixed dataset.
+F.e. better use of RE-ARC dataset

 ## TODO